SilasMarvin/wasmind/LLM.md

-# Hive: Actor-Based LLM Agent Orchestration Library
+# Wasmind: Actor-Based LLM Agent Orchestration Library

 ## For LLM Developers
-This document provides context for LLMs working on the Hive codebase.
+This document provides context for LLMs working on the Wasmind codebase.

 ## Overview
-Hive is a Rust library for orchestrating LLM agents using an actor model architecture.
+Wasmind is a Rust library for orchestrating LLM agents using an actor model architecture.
 In this system:
-- **Core Library** (`/crates/hive`): Actor orchestration engine and platform
+- **Core Library** (`/crates/Wasmind`): Actor orchestration engine and platform
-- **CLI Binary** (`/crates/hive_cli`): Reference implementation and development interface
+- **CLI Binary** (`/crates/Wasmind_cli`): Reference implementation and development interface
 - **Example Actors** (`/actors/`): Sample WASM components demonstrating various capabilities
 - **Actors** are WebAssembly (WASM) plugins that handle messages and execute specific tasks
 - **Agents** are groups of actors working together under a shared scope